Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 TIP: If you are afraid of knee pain caused by fixed feet position on pedals, use cleats with float.
 This study confirmed that larger float doesn’t affect your pedaling efficiency.

-If you use platforms with soft-sole shoes, they can almost wrap around the pedal, causing a different feet position every time and leading to injuries from overusing certain muscle groups.
+Using platforms with soft-sole shoes can almost wrap around the pedal, causing a different foot position every time and leading to injuries from overusing certain muscle groups.

 Pedaling Efficiency